HahaOO7/EdenClient/README.md

 Quick build and run
 -------------------
-Run these commands from the repository root (`/home/achim/IdeaProjects/EdenClient`):
+Run these commands from the repository root:

 Build the whole multi-project and produce jars: